-Any less favorable treatment of a person based on personal characteristics (such as race, color, ancestry, ethnicity, national origin, religion, gender identity, sex, sexual orientation, pregnancy, age, marital status, or disability1), or any conduct that creates an intimidating or hostile work environment, or unreasonably interferes with work performance will not be tolerated.
+Thoughtworks will not tolerate any less favorable treatment of a person based on personal characteristics (such as race, color, ancestry, ethnicity, national origin, religion, gender identity, sex, sexual orientation, pregnancy, age, marital status, or disability).
+Additionally, any conduct that creates an intimidating or hostile work environment, or unreasonably interferes with work performance will not be tolerated.
 This includes, but is not limited to, any form of intimidation, threats of violence, or deliberate mental or physical harm.